<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 5. FSSC 22000

 The Food Safety System Certification (FSSC) 22000 is a global food safety management system that sets compressed air standards for food safety compliance.
-This certification scheme requires companies to adhere to rigorous standards in order to ensure safety and quality.
+This certification scheme requires companies to adhere to rigorous standards to ensure safety and quality.

 Von Hansons Pretzels_1200x600